Cleveland Clinic logo

 How is hereditary hemorrhagic telangiectasia (HHT) diagnosed?

-• Ask detailed questions about your personal medical history.
+• Ask questions about your medical history

-• Examine your body.
+• Examine your body for telangiectasia

-• Order tests to take pictures of your organs.
+• Order tests to take pictures of your organs

 Your healthcare provider may diagnose HHT if they find at least three of the following:

-• Repeat nosebleeds.
+• Repeat nosebleeds

-• Multiple telangiectasias in the typical locations on your skin.
+• Multiple telangiectasias in the typical locations on your skin

-• Internal telangiectasias or AVMs.
+• Internal telangiectasias or AVMs

-• A family history of HHT.
+• A family history of HHT

 Management and Treatment